-Monthly earnings are based on the deceased's average earnings in the last 10 years.
+Monthly earnings are the deceased's average earnings in the last 10 years.

-Orphan's pension: Each orphan younger than age 18 (age 25 if a student, no limit if disabled) receives 20% of the deceased's pension; 30% for a full orphan.
+Orphan's pension: 20% of the deceased's pension is paid to each orphan younger than age 18 (age 25 if a student, no limit if disabled); 30% for a full orphan.
 (Life insurance tops up the accumulated capital in the deceased's individual account if the balance is less than the required minimum to finance the survivor pension.)